February 21, 2021. Lab news migrates to Twitter! Follow us @InLiuOfBulkExps.

 January 1, 2019.
 LSX receives a Sinsheimer Scholar Award from the Alexandrine and Alexander L. Sinsheimer Foundation.

 November 29, 2018.
 Our first paper is online!
 Ling's work on type III CRISPR-Cas immunity is published in Molecular Cell.
 We describe how this fascinating bacterial immune system distinguishes self from nonself.
-Read the news coverage here.
+Read the RU news story and a cartoonist's version.

 October 2, 2018.
 LSX receives an NIH Director's New Innovator Award.